JamesButBetter/JamesButBetter/README.md

 Totally get one of those collapsible swords printed in a strong material, just having swordfights with people is so fun and you can get everyone different colour caps on the handle.

 Trust me, I'm a professional.
 I'm just not sure what in, yet.

+Concered about using pre-poisoned SQL links to mass get people banned from websites; and disk image injection
 <!--
 **JamesButBetter/JamesButBetter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.